gosub-com/Zurfur/README.md

         @c = astart fetchHttp(request1)
         await(a,b,c)
         // We are guaranteed that a, b, and c have completed succesfully.
+        // The first failure will return an error and cancel the other tasks.

 The result of an `afun` function is actually a `Future` that can be used in a similar way to `Task` in C#.